kopaka1822/ImageViewer/Docs/README.md

 ## File Formats

-Currently the following image formats can be imported:
+Currently the following image formats can be used:
 * PNG, JPG, BMP
 * HDR, PFM
 * uncompressed DDS, KTX
 * block compression (BC1-BC7) for DDS, KTX
-* EXR
+* EXR (only import)

-Exporting is supported for:
-* PNG, JPG, BMP
-* HDR, PFM
-* KTX, DDS (uncompressed and block compression)

 [Used Libraries](about.md)